dollodart/chepy/eng_data/heat_of_mixing/readme.txt

 limits of pure components, so the equimolar heat of mixing gives an upper bound on the heat of solution.

+## Note about 'intensive' heat of solution

+The mole-specific definition of the heat of solution applies only when 1 mole of solute is added to the n moles of water.
+The heat of solution isn't an intensive quantity like the heat of mixing is with respect to the moles of total solution.
+If one added .5 moles of solute to n moles of water, the result isn't .5 times the heat of solution of adding 1 mole of solute to n moles of water.
+The fact that 𝛥 h_m = 1/(1+n) 𝛥 h_s implies that 𝛥 h_s is in fact an extensive heat, which should by most conventions read 𝛥 H_s, since it is divided by number.
+It is meaningless to conclude that the numerator 1 is 1 mole, rather than the identity operator, because that would presuppose that 𝛥 h_s is intensive (making the logical fallacy of begging the question).

 # Heat of Mixing of Sulfuric Acid and Water

-While not a general analysis, the source provides for all compositions the heat of mixing for H2SO4 and H2O, and one expects the arguments for other aqeous solutions of acids to be similar.
+While not a general analysis, the source provides for all compositions the heat of mixing for H2SO4 and H2O, and one expects the qualitative conclusions to hold for other aqeous solutions of acids.

 In figure E6.13 of Koretsky, the partial molar enthlapy of sulfuric acid as a dilute solute is -72 kJ/mol, while the partial molar enthlapy of water as a